 8. INSPIRATIONAL READING

-The morning is the best time to read.
-You’re attentive and your mind is clear.
-Reading at night is ideal for most people, but we’re often tired from the long day we just had, so our mind starts to wander and our eyes get tired.
+The morning is a great time to read.
+You are attentive and your mind is clear.
+Reading at night is ideal for most people, but we are often tired from the long day we just had, so our mind starts to wander and our eyes get tired.
 Starting your day off with some inspirational reading will set the tone for your day!
-If you surround yourself with positive inspiration, your day will be positive and get you thinking positively.
+If you surround yourself with positive inspiration, you might find yourself thinking more positively.
 All it takes is just a few pages each day!
 I love doing this with a delicious cup of warm coffee in my hand!
 If you’d like me to post a list of my favorite inspirational books, I can do that in another post!

 Cook up a healthy, filling breakfast that’ll give you energy for your day.
 My go-to breakfast is scrambled eggs, mixed with mushrooms, red bell peppers, scallions, and a little bit of feta cheese.
 You can pair this with greek yogurt on the side if you want!
-(I love putting Frank’s Red Hot on my eggs, adds to the flavor) This will give you a ton of protein and is super filling.
+This will give you a ton of protein and is super filling.
 I keep ziplock bags of mushrooms, peppers, and scallions separately, all chopped up in the freezer to save time in order to make my breakfast quick and easy in the mornings.
 I just take out the bags and throw some ingredients in my pan!

 10. CHECK OVER PLANNER